Sexual Battery Defense

 Los Angeles criminal defense attorney Jerod Gunsberg has years of experience in defending sexual battery cases.
 Mr. Gunsberg knows how to get down to the truth of what occurred.
 There are two sides to every story, and Mr. Gunsberg can help you tell yours.

-If you or a loved one is facing sexual battery charges in LA, Los Angeles County or anywhere in the state of California, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+If you or a loved one is facing sexual battery charges in LA, Los Angeles County or anywhere in the state of California, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.